-Vera Financial currently uses reinsurance in relation to the mortality risk exposures on its in-force business.
-The risk is reinsured by 2 reinsurers, 50% each between RGA and Cattolica Assicurazioni.
+BBPM Life currently uses reinsurance in relation to the mortality risk exposures on its in-force business.
+In 2023 the risk was reinsured by 2 reinsurers, 50% each between RGA and Generali Italia S.p.A.
 Taking account of the short duration of the business, the duration of the reinsurance contract and the low levels of mortality risk, reinsurance has not been allowed for within the actuarial models on the grounds of materiality.